chrisglein/chrisglein.github.io/rum-runner/rules.md

 1. ☠️ Raid the island
 1. ☠️ Trigger crew effects

+For a detailed example, see "Example of a Raid" below.

 ## 1. ☠️ CHOOSE A TARGET ISLAND
 The pirate chooses and announces one of the crown's islands as the target for the raid.